Uae competitor website structure analysis

 In brief

-- Review competitor sitemaps or main section URLs to see how they organise content for search and users in the UAE market.
+- Review competitor sitemaps and main section URLs to see how they group services, information pages, and search topics.

 What to do